 - The Corinthians: Acts 18:8 “And many of the Corinthians hearing Paul believed and were baptized”

-If you have not been baptised, since your confession of faith in Jesus then your next step is to pray for an look for the next opportunity to be baptised.
+If you have not been baptised, since your confession of faith in Jesus, then your next step is to pray for, and look for, the next opportunity to be baptised.